ONSdigital/takeon-local-kube/README.md

 In case of re run, you can delete the service and layers with './delete-layers.sh' under mac dir.
 Then you can run './postgres.sh' and './layers.sh' under mac dir.
 Finally you can run './testdata/test-data.sh'.
 If you are not deleting the postgres deployment, the testdata will still be available from the previous run.

 ### Issues/Errors
 You can refer to the Common Issues section under 'Linux based systems'.
-Also the following issue can occur -
+Also the following issues can occur.

 | Issue | Cause | Resolution |
 |---| --- | --- |
 |If you re start minikube, it can allocate a different ip address to the postgres pod.
 In that case the persistence layer will no longer be able to connect to postgres | Allocation of different ip address to postgres pod by minikube restart | Follow the steps mentioned above for re run|